What You Need to Know About Production Worker

-In the United States, there were 263,500 jobs for Production Worker in 2016.
+In 2016, there was an estimated number of 263,500 jobs in the United States for Production Worker.
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Production Worker by 2026.
-Due to new job openings and attrition, there will be an average of 31,400 job openings in this field each year.
+The BLS estimates 31,400 yearly job openings in this field.

 The states with the most job growth for Production Worker are Nevada, Florida, and Utah.
 Watch out if you plan on working in Delaware, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

 The salary for Production Workers ranges between about $20,140 and $55,910 a year.

 Production Workers who work in Wyoming, Alaska, or New Mexico, make the highest salaries.

 How much do Production Workers make in different U.S. states?

 The table below shows some of the most common industries where those employed in this career field work.

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|